v-gb/ocamlmig/doc/what.md

 # What ocamlmig doesn't do

-The ocamlmig executable supports a specific form of rewrites that can't possibly cover everything possible.
+The ocamlmig executable supports a specific form of rewrites that can't possibly cover all desirable rewrites.

-But one could rewrite code in arbitrary ways by using ocamlmig as a library instead.
-Then, only the limitations of the library itself would potentially be
-limiting: it only supports builds that use dune (except for some trivial changes), and of course the library may be missing functionality (like getting build feedback while rewriting files).
+Though if using ocamlmig as a library instead, the only limitations would be that it only supports builds that use dune (except for some trivial changes), and of course the library may be missing functionality (like getting build feedback while rewriting files).

 # Using ocamlmig